mygazthehealer/chocos-crafting-tweaks/REASON.md

 - Cheaper recipe using 2 Diamonds (requiring 7 Diamonds is arbitrarily expensive)
 - Recipe shape feels appropriate considering the Item sprite itself appears to be Diamond gleam encased in Stone
-- Rib Smithing Template (Nether Bricks is more appropriate compared to Netherrack)
+- Rib Smithing Template (Nether Brick is more appropriate compared to Netherrack)
 - Bolt Smithing Template (Copper Ingot is more appropriate than Copper Block)

 ### Leather Armour, Book